 The standards combine essential safety requirements and best safety practice advice.
 They include criteria for boat systems such as electrical installations, inboard/outboard engines, appliances, ventilation and fuels.

 The full set of BSS requirements applies to every boat based on Canal & River Trust and Environment Agency waterways.
 All new boats should already comply with the requirements.
 From then on, examinations are required once every four years.
-Boats with no gas, electrical or fuel systems are exempt.
+Boats with no gas, electrical, heating or fuel systems are exempt.